MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetcircuitcreate.md

 ### -param Device

-TBD - An existing WDFDEVICE object (described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the - TBD TBD
+A WDFDEVICE object (described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the specified ACXCIRCUIT.

 ### -param Attributes